sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-prototype-methods.md

-# Prefer borrowing methods from the prototype instead of methods from an instance
+# Prefer borrowing methods from the prototype instead of the instance

 When “borrowing” a method from `Array` or `Object`, it‘s clearer to get it from the prototype than from an instance.